Form 1099-NEC or nonemployee compensation 1099 makes a comeback in 2020 after a 38-year hiatus.

 Although the miscellaneous 1099 form or 1099-MISC is still in use, contractor payments made by employers in 2020 and the succeeding years would need to be reported on the Form 1099-NEC.
 Starting 2021, the new nonemployee compensation due date is on January 31.
 However, if it falls on a weekend, the due date moves to the next business day.

-In 2021, January 31 lands on a Sunday, which means the new nonemployee compensation 1099 form moves to the following Monday on February 1.
+If January 31 lands on a Saturday or Sunday, which means the new nonemployee compensation 1099 form moves to the following Monday on February 1 or 2.

 Meanwhile, 1099-MISC is still due on March 1 if filing by paper or March 31 if filed electronically.
 If these dates do not land on business days, their due dates also move to the next business day.